testcontainers/testcontainers-go/docs/features/configuration.md

     Example: `/var/run/docker-alt.sock`

-3. If the Operative System retrieved by the Docker client is "Docker Desktop", return the default docker socket path for rootless docker.
+3. If the Operative System retrieved by the Docker client is "Docker Desktop", and the host is running on Windows, it will return the `//var/run/docker.sock` UNC Path.
+Else return the default docker socket path for rootless docker.

 4. Get the current Docker Host from the existing strategies: see [Docker host detection](#docker-host-detection).